Chlorinator Well Water Package J-PRO-22 with Solution Tank

 Should I use a contact retention tank?

-- In most cases it is works best to use a contact tank.
+- In most cases it works best to use a contact tank.
 Contact Retention Tanks are a great way to allow sufficient contact time after your system has injected chlorine or peroxide.

 - A contact tank provides contact time to kill bacteria, oxidize iron, odors etc.